Cunningham to announce running mate in governor’s race Monday

 - Rep. Spencer Wetmore - (D-Charleston), a former prosecutor and city administrator of Folly Beach

-- Kathryn Whitacker - Former nominee for state senate and chief marketing officer of Burr & Forman LLP
+- Kathryn Whitaker - Former nominee for state senate and chief marketing officer of Burr & Forman LLP

 The rest of the shortlist includes: